AriFordsham/GHCWiki/typeable.md

            TTyCon a -> TTyCon b -> Maybe (a :~~: b) eqT :: forall k1 k2 (a :: k1) (b :: k2).
        TTypeRep a -> TTypeRep b -> Maybe (a :~~: b)

+-- can now implement TRFun in terms of TRApp, outside of TCB
 ```

 **SLPJ**: Do we need both `:~:` and `:~~:`?